matteoferla/Fragmenstein-manuscript-data/README.md

 The JACS paper calls `NUOOA000181` `NUDT7-REV-1`, while the ChemMedChem paper calls it `NU181`.
 This was merged with `PCM-0102716` to make `NUDT7-COV-1`/`NU443` in the JACS paper.

+**Figure 2.** Comparison of crystallised and placed followup from NUDT7 targets
 ![NUDT7](NUDT7_NU443.png)
 _Comparison of crystallised and placed followup from NUDT7 targets._